Join Harbingers’ Magazine conference in Japan. August 2-13, 2025.

 - All instructors and supervisors have undergone comprehensive background checks and safeguarding training to provide a safe and supportive learning environment.

-- The intended instructor-to-student ratio is 1:2, allowing for personalized guidance, direct feedback, and close engagement with each participant.
+- The intended instructor-to-student ratio is 1:2, allowing for personalised guidance, direct feedback, and close engagement with each participant.

-- In addition to the core journalism workshops, the conference will feature three special lectures delivered by experienced professionals.
+- This workshop-themed conference will feature two special lectures from Harbingers’ Academy professionals.
 These sessions will provide deeper insights into critical media, journalism, and storytelling topics, enriching students’ understanding of the field and expanding their perspectives.

 Logistics & Travel: